Alexander-Ruziska/Art-Connect/README.md

 - Take stock of how much time is left, as well as how much bandwidth you have.
 - Reason about which stretch goal(s) to attempt.

+***STRETCH GOALS***
+[] Once an organization has been created make that user the admin of the page.
+Any other requests to join the organization will come through as a request for the admin to accept or reject.

+[] Add Spotify

+[]